 The CTAC is located in the Health Sciences Learning Center, 750 Highland Avenue in Madison.
 The Health Sciences Learning Center is located at the corner of Highland Avenue and Observatory Drive, just across Observatory Drive from the UW Hospital parking garage.
 The building has a skywalk attached to the front of it.

 Once inside the Health Sciences Learning Center, look for the elevators and take them to the third floor.
 Look for Room 3207 – the Wichman Clinical Teaching and Assessment Center.

 The Standardized Patient program began in 1994 and is an integral part of the CTAC.
 A standardized patient is a person who is instructed to portray an actual patient in a realistic manner to teach and assess clinical skills across all learner levels.

 During interactions with a learner, the standardized patient role-plays a script and/or uses their own medical history to achieve the desired learning outcome(s) by the student and, in some cases, undergoes specific physical examinations as well.
 Each standardized patient encounter is designed to teach or assess skills appropriate to the student’s level of training.
-The word "standardized" means that the standardized patient repeats his or her story in a consistent manner to numerous students to insure an equitable learning & testing environment for each student.
+The word "standardized" means that the standardized patient repeats his or her story in a consistent manner to numerous students to ensure an equitable learning and testing environment for each student.